 5 Personal Finance Tips For College Students

-Here are 5 personal finance tips to get college bound students started out on the right financial foot.
+Here are 5 college tips to get college bound students started out on the right financial foot

 2. Be very careful when it comes to credit cards

 This is an essential college tip for your kid.
 Enticing credit card offers and college students go hand in hand.
 Companies make a point of seeking out the inexperienced freshman who may be short on money.
 They count on the idea that they will be irresponsible and rack up late fees and interest charges.
 If not paid in full each month, credit cards are the most expensive debt you can incur.
 Not to mention the havoc it will wreak on their credit score.
 Make it a rule that your child cannot sign up for one of these student cards.
 If you decide they can open a card up, you can both take the opportunity to shop around for the best card.
 You will want to set a spending limit and it’s worth it to find a card that gives points or cash back.